-The application, official transcripts, official test scores, and letters of recommendation, including at least one from a teacher, counselor or other academic official, must be on file in the Admissions Office before consideration by the Admissions Committee.
+The application, official transcripts, official test scores, and letters of recommendation, including at least one from a teacher, counselor or other academic official, must be on file in the Admissions Office before consideration may be made.

 II.
-Special Programs
+Special Programs: Undergraduate